City of Toronto Business Improvement Areas (BIAs):

-A Business Improvement Area (BIA) is an association of commercial or industrial property owners and tenants within a defined area who work in partnership with the City to create thriving, competitive, and safe business areas that attract shoppers, diners, tourists, and new businesses.
+A Business Improvement Area (BIA) is a Local Agency of the City of Toronto whose members are made up of commercial property owners and tenants within a defined area who work under Chapter 19 of the City of Toronto Act to create thriving, competitive and safe business areas that attract shoppers, diners, tourists and new businesses.
 By working collectively as a BIA, local businesses have the organizational and funding capacity to be catalysts for civic improvement, enhancing the quality of life in their local neighbourhood and the City as a whole.
+Business Improvement Area (BIA) Office:

 2. Administrative responsibilities for the BIA program as set out in Chapter 19 in the Toronto Municipal Code.